View full guide »

 Resolving tax disputes can encompass a wide variety of procedures that can sometimes be pursued in parallel, including audit management, responding to requirements for information, administrative and court appeals, addressing collections issues, making voluntary disclosures, or filing applications seeking remission, taxpayer relief, rectification and rescission.
 Determining the optimal procedure is crucial to achieving the earliest and most cost effective resolution.
 Regardless of the procedure to best resolve a particular tax dispute, careful and stringent adherence to statutory timelines is necessary, to avoid irrevocably prejudicing taxpayers' rights to challenge tax reassessments.

 The ITA includes a general anti-avoidance rule (GAAR), which is a broadly worded provision that can result in the re-characterization of transactions for Canadian tax purposes in order to deny a "tax benefit" resulting from an avoidance transaction.

 The ITA broadly defines a "tax benefit" as a reduction, avoidance or deferral of tax or other amount payable, or an increase in a refund of tax or other amounts.
-An avoidance transaction is a transaction or series of transactions that gives rise to a tax benefit.
-The GAAR may apply where a tax benefit was achieved through an avoidance transaction, if that transaction results in a misuse of any provision of the ITA, the Income Tax Regulations, the Income Tax Application Rules, a tax treaty or any other enactment relevant to computing tax, or an abuse having regard to those provisions read as a whole.
+An avoidance transaction is a transaction or series of transactions that gives rise to a tax benefit (unless the transaction was carried out primarily for other bona fide non-tax purposes).
+The GAAR may apply where a tax benefit was achieved through an avoidance transaction, if that transaction results in a misuse or abuse of any provision of the ITA, the Income Tax Regulations, the Income Tax Application Rules, a tax treaty or any other enactment relevant to computing tax, or an abuse having regard to those provisions read as a whole.

 j.
 Payroll tax